Abubakar74326/tranform2D/README.md

 giving request of triangle in url along coordinates in request body and get graph image in response.

 ### Getting started:

-    To get this project in running locally first create following. install ```Python 3.8.10```
+To get this project locally run the following:

+install ```Python 3.8.10```

 install ```Flask 2.0.3```